junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > Doctor wants to sonic Cas, Dean furious, think Doctor wants to hurt him (happened before to other angels before), but actually to link his time energy to call Tardis, can bring them all back to 2012 (but can't cure Cas)
 >
-> Dean finalizes the decision to suicide to save Cas (hesitant for saving world, determined if it saves Cas)
+> Dean finalizes the decision to suicide to save Cas (hesitant for saving world, determined if it saves Cas; get pointed out by others, not hiding anymore)
 >
 > Dean/Rory argue who to sacrifice, Amy/Rory willing jump together
 >
-> a few deliberate blink scene sequence, Cas move to him, want to hug but can't, weeping/crying, Dean jump the building
+> a few deliberate blink scene sequence, Cas move to him, want to hug but can't, weeping/crying, Dean jump the building (kissed him before jumping, not afraid to confess because he thinks he'd die)
 >
 > (for a sec make it looks like not working)

 ### draft notes

 Cas sending most angels back in time, clear the city of weeping angels, Doctor: "Guess it's solved, more or less" Dean: "More or less?
 What does that mean?
 Will they come back?"
 Doctor: "Technically they can, but if Cas stays here, he can send them back again.
 Probably should call him Guardian Angel of Manhattan now."
 Dean: "But what about Cas?"
 "What about him?"
 "Will he ever come back normal?
 Un-stoned?"
 Doctor: "I'm sorry" Dean: "No" "What do you mean 'no'?"
 "I mean no, if this is the reality, I don't want it, I'm going to bring him back" "I know it's difficult to lose someone..."
 Dean: "No you don't!
 I'm not going to leave him again, not ever again!
 We come here together, we go home together.
-I'm not leaving him in this bloody 40s New York like this.
+I'm not leaving him in this bloody 30s New York like this.
 I'll do it, whatever it takes.
 I'll save him, whether you like it or not."
+"We are here because we want to help you, so now, help me save him"

 Dean's strongest reason to sacrifice instead of Amy/Rory: You have each other, I have no one now.
-If it doesn't work, try something else, help him, and maybe let my brother know. (give Doctor his phone)
+If it doesn't work, try something else, help him, and maybe let my brother know. (give Doctor/Amy/Rory his phone)

 "To save you, I could do anything." -- Rory/Dean